-PROFESSIONAL RETAIL CUSTOMER - A customer other than an institutional customer that typically purchases large blocks of bonds for centrally managed individual accounts or for municipal bond funds.
+PROFESSIONAL RETAIL CUSTOMER or PROFESSIONAL RETAIL INVESTOR - A customer other than an institutional customer that typically purchases large blocks of bonds for centrally managed individual accounts or for municipal bond funds.

 RATING AGENCY - A company that provides ratings that indicate the relative credit quality or liquidity characteristics of securities.